|

 Tunnels: Several

-Construction on the all-new Allentown & Clarkesburg Railroad has been underway for three years, albeit in fits and starts.
+Construction on the current Allentown & Clarkesburg Railroad has been underway for since 2007, very much in fits and starts.
 The layout uses L-girder, open-grid construction.

 I used XTrkCad to design the layout.
 It's a bit fiddly at first, but it's 1) free and 2) highly customizable, allowing you to create and edit your own parameter files using the GUI or the text files themselves.
 You can download the latest version from www.XTrkCad.org.